 carpentaria gas pipeline

 APA owns and operates the Carpentaria Gas Pipeline, an important link in our East Coast Grid.

-The CGP will also soon be an important link between Northern Territory gas fields and the east coast market via the Northern Gas Pipeline, expected to be completed in 2018.
+The CGP is also an important link between Northern Territory gas fields and the east coast market via the Northern Gas Pipeline.

 The CGP mainline is a scheme pipeline under the access regime of the National Gas Law and the National Gas Rules, and provides light regulation services.

 Australian Energy Regulator